Sunday marked a very special achievement for me. I got the opportunity to play my 500th different course (and #501 for good measure).

 Another component of challenge is a Rees Jones staple, which is the fact that most greens require you to carry your ball all the way to the green surface.
 This is especially true on the uphill holes at Cascata as they are perched up there and well protected by bunkers and false fronts.
 Several of the downhill holes do have a run-up area to give you that option.
 A vast majority of the pins were in the front yesterday, too, so that got in our heads because being above the hole is not usually very fun on these slick greens.

 Personally, I get caught in “information overload” when I play with caddies.
 I don’t like to think that much before I swing, so I try and focus on what I need to focus on.
-However, they are so knowledgeable and there to help, so if you prefer to have a ton of information, they’ll gladly give you all the insight you need.
+However, they are so knowledgeable and there to help.
+If you prefer to have a ton of information, they’ll gladly give you all the insight you need.

 The uphill/downhill pattern does result in a few holes that are pretty similar in look and feel.
 That said, there’s no shortage of memorable holes at Cascata.
 I loved 7 and 12, which are both great par-3s.
 14 and 17 are excellent par-4s and the 3rd is a cool par-5 with a fantastic view from the tee.